redaktor/widgets-preview/src/tooltip/README.md

-# @dojo/widgets/tooltip
+# @redaktor/widgets/tooltip

-Dojo's `Tooltip` component can be used to show or hide content around a child component based on specific events.
+redaktor's `Tooltip` component can be used to show or hide content around a child component based on specific events.

 ## Features